|

 safety hazard.
 Wear safety specs and other safety gear if you anticipate becoming an old

-you can drill using a hand reamer or cone-shaped step drill bit (also worthwhile investments
+can drill using a hand reamer or cone-shaped step drill bit (also worthwhile investments for

-for your toolbox, along with a pillar drill if you can).
-If you must, file them to size using a
+your toolbox, along with a pillar drill if you can).
+If you must, file them to size using a suitable

 -